 - Determining the patterns of gene-related gains and losses

-- Mapping the location of DNA sequences, genes or transgene insertions through sequential use of homebrew probes and several hybridization techniques, such as FISH and spectral karyotyping
+- Mapping the location of DNA sequences, genes or transgene insertions through sequential use of homebrew probes and several hybridization techniques, such as FISH

 The core's services can aid researchers in pinpointing genetic regions that are important for the development of specific diseases and malignancies.
 With the recognition that cancer is a genetic disease, many cancer researchers, including those in the Mayo Clinic Cancer Center, require access to Cytogenetics Core services.